-After the dry, firm hike down from the turbines the trail then treats us to another 800 metres of bog, culminating in what can only be described as a small but perfectly formed swamp, on the far side of which is an alluring path up to a gate.
-A path, in fact, doing an excellent impression of a hiking trail.
-Instinctively, all experienced British trail walkers will head up to this gate, assuming from bitter experience that trail sections always culminate in comedy swamps.
+After the dry, firm hike down from the turbines the trail then treats us to another 800 metres of bog, culminating in a small but perfectly formed swamp.
+On the far side of this hazard is an alluring path up to a gate.
+A path, in fact, that does an excellent impression of a hiking trail.
+Instinctively all experienced British trail walkers will head uphill to this gate, assuming from bitter experience that trail sections always culminate in comedy swamps.

 Strangely, once through the gate they’ll find themselves in what seems to be somebody’s garden.
 Even more oddly, they will then find themselves walking with increasing disquiet down what is definitely somebody’s private driveway.
 Don’t go through the swamp and then the gate!
 Bear left down the slope to Ardmore instead.

 Returning to the A865 one has a choice of supermarkets.
-At the South Uist end, the appealingly independent Lovats has a great range of provisions as well as hot drinks and a Post Office; it was necessary for me to eat quite a large second lunch here although I had to sit on a sheltered rubble heap to do so comfortably as their picnic table was located right in the teeth of the implacable cold wind.
+At the South Uist end, the appealingly independent Lovats has a great range of provisions as well as hot drinks and a Post Office.
+It was necessary for me to eat quite a large second lunch here, although I had to sit on a sheltered rubble heap to do so comfortably as their picnic table was located right in the teeth of the implacable cold wind.

 Lovats had temporarily sold out of local convenience foods so my lunch consisted entirely of things I could buy at home.
-What I don’t understand is how Ginsters can make a chicken and bacon slice in distant Cornwall, which then retails for ONE POUND in the Outer Hebrides!
+What I don’t understand is how Ginsters can make a chicken and bacon slice in distant Cornwall which can then retail for ONE POUND in the Outer Hebrides!
 Perhaps a Celtic pasty mafia distributes them very cheaply via a network of slice mules?
 Perhaps they’re floated around Wales and up the Minch on gigantic pasty pontoons?
 My mind boggled as I squatted on my sunny rubble heap, with an extensive view of some compost bags.